Launch the Normalization platform by selecting Analyze > Life Sciences > Normalization.

 Select the algorithm to use for performing the normalization.

-Select Row Standardize to scale each row to have a mean of 0 and a standard deviation of 1.
-This method requires continuous data; it is not ideal for compositional data or raw counts.
-This method is useful for highlighting relative variation within samples, especially in conjunction with clustering and principal components analysis.
+• Select Row Standardize to scale each row to have a mean of 0 and a standard deviation of 1.
+This method requires continuous data and is not ideal for compositional data or raw counts.
+The method is useful for highlighting relative variation within samples, particularly when combined with clustering and principal components analysis.

-Select Relative Abundance Percentage (RAP) to convert raw counts into percentage abundances across each sample.
+• Select Relative Abundance Percentage (RAP) to convert raw counts into percentage abundances across each sample.
 This method is used for counts data.
-It is used to emphasize relative proportions; it should not be used for statistical models that are sensitive to compositional bias.
-It is particularly useful for visualizations that emphasize relative amounts, such as pie charts or bar graphs and for exploratory analysis.
+It is used to emphasize relative proportions and should not be used for statistical models that are sensitive to compositional bias.
+It is particularly useful for visualizations that emphasize relative amounts, such as pie charts or bar graphs, and for exploratory analysis.

-Select Relative Abundance Ratio (RAR) to express each feature's abundance as a ratio relative to a reference (e.g., a control or geometric mean).
+• Select Relative Abundance Ratio (RAR) to express each feature's abundance as a ratio relative to a reference (for example, a control or geometric mean).
 This method is used for counts data.
 It is used to highlight fold changes relative to a baseline.
 It is not ideal for either skewed or sparse data.

-Select Centered Log Ratio (CLR) to log-transform compositional data centered on the geometric mean.
-This method is used for removing the closure effect in compositional data.
-It is particularly suited for microbiome and metagenomics datasets.
-It is best not to use this method with data that contains ”zero” counts.
+• Select Centered Log Ratio (CLR) to log-transform compositional data using the geometric mean as the center.
+This method is used to remove the closure effect in compositional data.
+It is particularly suited for microbiome and metagenomics data sets.
+This method is not recommended for data that contain ”zero” counts.

-Select Count/Read Per Million (CPM/RPM) to scale counts by total reads in each sample and then multiply by one million.
+• Select Count/Read Per Million (CPM/RPM) to scale counts by total reads in each sample, and then multiply by one million.
 This method is used to adjust sequencing data to account for differences in sequencing depth when investigating expression comparisons across samples.
-It is best not to use this method with data that contains ”zero” counts.
+This method is not recommended for data that contain ”zero” counts.

-Select Read/Fragment Per Kilobase of Transcript Per Million Mapped Reads/Fragments (RPKM/FPKM) to normalize sequencing data for both gene length and sequencing depth.
+• Select Read/Fragment Per Kilobase of Transcript Per Million Mapped Reads/Fragments (RPKM/FPKM) to normalize sequencing data for both gene length and sequencing depth.
 This method is used for count data.
 It is particularly useful with transcriptomic expression profiling and between-sample comparisons.
-Because transcript length is considered, it is best to use this method for between sample comparisons.
+Because transcript length is considered, this method is recommended for between-sample comparisons.

-Select Transcript Per Million (TPM) to normalize sequencing data for both gene length and sequencing depth.
-This method is similar to RPKM, but more suitable for between-sample comparisons.
-This method is used for count data.
-Reduces compositional bias in RNA-seq.
-It is best for: differential expression (e.g., edgeR) data, but should not be used for very sparse or low-depth datasets.
+• Select Transcript Per Million (TPM) to normalize sequencing data for both gene length and sequencing depth.
+This method is similar to RPKM, but is more suitable for between-sample comparisons.
+The method is used for count data, and reduces compositional bias in RNA-seq.
+It is recommended for differential expression (for example, edgeR) data, but should not be used for very sparse or low-depth data sets.

-Select Trimmed Mean of M-Values (TMM) to perform a normal or log-ratio normalization using a reference sample, trimmed to reduce bias.
-This method uses one or more reference or control samples if provided, or automatically selects a reference sample if none is specified.
-This method reduces compositional bias in RNA-seq and is best for differential expression analysis (for example, edgeR) data.
-It is not ideal for very sparse or heterogeneous datasets.
+• Select Trimmed Mean of M-Values (TMM) to perform a normal or log-ratio normalization by using a reference sample that is trimmed to reduce bias.
+This method uses one or more reference or control samples when provided, or automatically selects a reference sample if none are specified.
+The method reduces compositional bias in RNA-seq and is recommended for differential expression analysis (for example, edgeR) data.
+It is not suitable for very sparse or heterogeneous data sets.

-Select Kernel Density Mean of M-Component (KDMM) to perform a normal or log-ratio density-aware normalization using smoothed M-component distributions.
+• Select Kernel Density Mean of M-Component (KDMM) to perform a normal or log-ratio density-aware normalization by using smoothed M-component distributions.
 This method takes weighted means of log-ratios across kernel-estimated density regions and adjusts for multimodal and nonlinear compositional structure.
-It canbe applied to count or compositional data.
-It is best for advanced microbiome and metagenomics normalization but should not be used for small sample sizes or low-resolution data.
+It can be applied to count or compositional data.
+It is recommended for advanced microbiome and metagenomics normalization, but should not be used for small sample sizes or low-resolution data.

 Missing Value Imputation